PinataCloud/PinataImageHasher/README.md

 ### Deploy to a Remote Host

-Open a `terminal` on lnux and run the following commands:
+Open a `terminal` on linux and run the following commands:

 1. Add a `gh-pages` remote to git (for us it is git@github.com:Corroborator-Net/Corroborator-Net.github.io.git)